WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/SS_PublicSupplyWaterUse/ReadME.md

     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *Amount* = see *0_PreProcessNMSSPublicSupplyWaterUseData.ipynb* for specifics on generation.
     - *BeneficialUseCategory* =  see *0_PreProcessNMSSPublicSupplyWaterUseData.ipynb* for specifics on generation.
-    - *CommunityWaterSupplySystem* = see *0_PreProcessNMSSPublicSupplyWaterUseData.ipynb* for specifics on generation.
     - *PopulationServed* = see *0_PreProcessNMSSPublicSupplyWaterUseData.ipynb* for specifics on generation.
     - *ReportYearCV* = see *0_PreProcessNMSSPublicSupplyWaterUseData.ipynb* for specifics on generation.
     - *TimeframeStart* = see *0_PreProcessNMSSPublicSupplyWaterUseData.ipynb* for specifics on generation.